KleoPetroff/kleopetroff.github.io/_posts/2017-07-07-jquery-before-fundamentals.md

 ---
 title: Learning jQuery before JavaScript
 date: 2017-07-07 00:00:00 Z
-description: Skipping fundamentals in favor of tools
+description: Should you skip fundamentals in favor of tools?
 layout: post
 ---